What Is A Platonic Friendship And Do They Exist?

 • Swimming

 Try to spend some time with your friends without others in your life, such as your partner.
-Although it can be fun to include everyone, your friendships are separate relationships, and your friends may also appreciate spending alone time with you to connect.
+Although it can be fun to include everyone, your friendships are separate from other relationships, and your friends may also appreciate spending alone time with you to connect.

 Set relationship limits